As seen in:

 How to Format Your Medical School CV

 Before you tackle all the lovely formatting options Word offers, first visit the website of the school you’re applying to and double check if they don’t have any professional formatting requirements of their own.

 The guidelines of the medical school you’re applying to should always come first.

-If the college or university has zero or just partial formatting guidelines, here are some extra tips to make your CV look neat and professional:
+If the college or university has zero or just partial formatting guidelines, here are some extra tips to make your medical student CV look neat and professional:

 - As mentioned before, follow the reverse-chronological format which is most widely accepted in the health community.

-- Use clearly labelled sections to make your CV neat and easily scannable.
+- Use clearly labelled sections to make your medical student CV neat and easily scannable.